python-attrs/attrs/docs/why.rst

    1

-…while namedtuple’s purpose is *explicitly* to behave like tuples:
+…while a namedtuple is *explicitly* intended to behave like a tuple:

 .. doctest::